Why Mulch Is Killing Your Trees

 Spread mulch all the way out to the edge of the tree’s canopy (that’s the area where most of the tree’s roots are found).
 Creating just a small circle of mulch around the trunk doesn’t do much good, other than to prevent lawn mower and string trimmer damage to the tree.

-Do not put mulch directly up against the tree trunk.
+Do not place mulch directly against the tree trunk.
 Instead, pull the mulch away from the trunk so there’s none touching it.
 You want to be able to see the point where the trunk flares out as it goes into the ground.
+Think of spreading mulch in a donut-like ring, rather than a pile.

 The Problems With Mulch Volcanoes